mosn/htnn/site/content/en/docs/concept/consumer.md

 ```

 If the authentication result is for a prestigious VIP member, then the `average` configuration would be 10.
 If it's a regular member, then the corresponding configuration would be just 1.

+All plugins implemented in Go and set to execute after the authentication order can be configured as additional plugins for consumers.

 Unlike consumers in some gateways, HTNN's consumers are at the `namespace` level.
 Consumers from different `namespaces` will only apply to the Routes within their respective `namespace` configurations (HTTPRoute, VirtualService, etc.).
 This design prevents consumer conflicts between different business units.